JameelSi/TakTika/README.md

 # STATUS: IN-DEV
 # TakTika - Discord Voice Activity Strategy Game

 TakTik is a turn-based multiplayer strategy game designed to be played as a Discord Voice Activity.
-Players control ant colonies battling for territorial dominance on a fictional map made of custom regions.
+Players control penguins rookeries battling for territorial dominance on a fictional map made of custom regions.

 ## Game Features